rprendes/starter-academic-rayner/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-Clinically prepared veterinarian with experience in a wide range of statistical genetic tools.
+Veterinarian with experience in a wide range of statistical genetic tools.
 I am well-trained in the use of Linux, R software environment, MySQL and Python for large datasets from pedigree data, whole genome sequences, RNA-seq, and/or microbiota data and its integration to understand the genetic basis of complex traits.